 Steps to CE Marking an IVD Medical Device

 One of the most frequent questions we are asked is: how do you CE mark an IVD device?
-In this article, we will look at the steps that you need to take to obtain when CE marking an IVD device.
+We will look at the steps that you need to take to obtain when CE marking an IVD device.

-As the new IVDR comes on stream in May 2020 we will continue to revisit and revise this article to ensure that it is up to date.
+As the new IVDR comes on stream, we will continue to revisit and revise this article to ensure that it is up to date.

 What Is The Definition of an IVD Device?Does the product meet the definition of an in vitro diagnostic medical device?